 Long-term monitoring of the juvenile steelhead population at eleven sites along the mainstem Carmel River below LPD shows that fish density continues to be quite variable both year to year and site to site from less than 0.10 fish-per-foot (fpf) of stream to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked steelhead streams.
-In this 2015-2016 reporting period, the average population density was much less than the long-term average of 0.74 fpf for the Carmel River, likely due to the ongoing drought and poor habitat conditions in the lower river.
+In this 2016-2017 reporting period, the average population density was much less than the long-term average of 0.71 fpf for the Carmel River, likely due to the recent drought, poor habitat conditions in the lower river, and low numbers of returning adults.

-District staff believes the variability of the juvenile steelhead population in the Carmel River Basin is directly related to the following factors:
+The variability of the juvenile steelhead population in the Carmel River Basin is directly related to the following factors: